 This needs OpenSSH 8.2 or higher on both the client and the server, so it doesn't work for Rocky Linux 7 (OpenSSH 7.4p1) or 8 (OpenSSH 8.0p1).

 Trying to add the U2F/Fido2 key from WSL2 ssh-add or from KeePassXC fails.
 Windows OpenSSH has their own SSH agent code in order to integrate with the Windows systems.
-I opened a bug report with the details and then a PR to fix this issue.
+I opened a bug report with the details and then a PR to fix this issue, which is now merged and should hopefully be in the next release.